8 Ways To Keep Your Christmas Service Visitors Coming Back

 Remember that card or virtual form you asked them to complete?
 Well, now you have a way to follow up with your guests as well as your occasional and regular attendees.
 Plan ahead and have a quick follow-up process.
 Maybe have a video ready from the Senior Pastor that tells them how glad he is that they were there, ties in a challenge from the message, and invites them back.
 This can be sent via email and be waiting in their inbox for them on Christmas morning!

 7. Make the next time they return excellent.

 This ties in with #1 and #2.
 Keep the same excellence level the weekend following Christmas Eve as you did for Christmas Eve.
 It may not be quite as “big,” but it should have the same feel.
 Volunteers should still be helpful and friendly.
 Children’s Ministry should still be engaging, relevant, and fun.
 The message series you asked them to come back for needs to be great and well thought-out.

 8. Thank your volunteers.

-Pulling off Christmas Eve or the other 52 weekends a year would be impossible without amazing volunteers.
+Pulling off Christmas Eve would be impossible without amazing volunteers.
 Whether you are a small church or a mega church, you can something special for your volunteers.
 Have great snacks and goodies for them to munch on between services, or maybe give them a Christmas ornament with the church logo and year on it that is only given to Christmas Eve volunteers.
-Or, send hand written thank you notes.
+Or, send a handwritten thank you note.
 The options are endless.

-Having people return after our Christmas Eve services isn’t about numbers or metrics.
+Having people return after our Christmas Eve service isn’t about numbers or metrics.
 It is about people fully engaging in a relationship with Christ.
-This day of services, along with Easter, is a time where we see folks we may never see any other time throughout the year.
+This service, along with Easter, is a time when we see visitors that we may never see any other time throughout the year.
 We have a great opportunity that we must make the most of not only to share the message of Christ but also use to draw people into the relationship aspect of salvation and the church.